› Business Loans › Lender Reviews › Truist Business Loans Review

 That requisite limits where Truist SBA loans are available.
 The bank is active mainly in the southern and eastern United States.

 The lending products best suit business owners who bank with the company.
 It is a full-service bank, so its focus goes beyond business lending.
-A small business owner with a Truist Dynamic Business Checking account can save 0.5% on their loan interest rate.
+Truist maintains a network of nearly 2,800 brick-and-mortar branches across the U.S.

 While it offers small business loans, it also provides commercial lending.
 Businesses that earn more than $2 million annually would potentially be eligible for the bank’s large financing options, such as commercial real estate loans.